darekp/dihool/README.md

 03   0.7      0.5      ? (changes when switch between cm/in) 0.0-25.5cm
 04   65       22.7     span (changes when switch between cm/in)
 05   60       37       min height (changes when switch between cm/in)
-06   5.0      2.7      ? (changes when switch between cm/in) 0-999cm
+06   5.0      2.7      ? (changes when switch between cm/in) 0-999cm - collision push back in mm
-07   4        4        0-8
+07   4        4        0-8 - collision sensitivity
-08   224      230      voltage threshold? (incorrect setting forces controller to stop operation) 09   128      76       1-255
+08   224      230      voltage threshold? (incorrect setting forces controller to stop operation!)
+09   128      76       1-255 ?
-10   2        4        number of actuators (can be only decreased)
+10   2        4        number of actuators (can be only decreased!)

 On the board you can find EEPROM 24C02.
 To set default just set it to 0xFF.